Roots of Resentment – Shared Responsibilities

 Maybe you actually say these words?

-Maybe you dismiss the things they do as “just the way things are”?
+Or perhaps you dismiss the way they leave so many of the domestic responsibilities to you as “just the way things are”?

 Not every irritating or thoughtless thing your partner does matters.